girdeux31/easyPhysi/README.md

 #### <a name="sec-example-d2"></a>3.1.1.
 Example D-1

-Statement: In the system shown in the figure, the three masses are mA = 1 kg, mB = 2 kg, and mC = 1.5 kg.
+In the system shown in the figure, the three masses are mA = 1 kg, mB = 2 kg, and mC = 1.5 kg.
 If the coefficient of friction is 𝜇 = 0.223, calculate the acceleration of the system when it is released.

 `# TODO include figure`